steven-liu48/Trading-Simulator/README.txt

-README

 This is a trading simulator on Android.
+(Under development)

 Team Members:
 Jiasheng Hu, College of Engineering, University of Illinois at Urbana-Champaign